GlobedGD/globed2/server/esp/readme.md

 `DynamicSize` is a trait with a non-static method, which is used to calculate the precise encoded size.
 If the object hasn't been mutated between the two calls, there is a guarantee that the result of `val.encoded_size()` will be exactly the amount of bytes written with `buffer.write_value(&val)`.
 This precision, however, comes with a downside of a runtime calculation, as this will have to go through every struct member and check their sizes in order to calculate the exact size of the encoded data.

 It is encouraged that every type (except for packets) that implements `StaticSize` must also implement `DynamicSize`, or else it would not be possible to derive `DynamicSize` for a struct containing such types.
 For efficiency purposes, the crate provides `dynamic_size_as_static_impl!` macro which would automatically implement `DynamicSize` for a struct that implements `StaticSize`, and that implementation would just return the static size instead of doing any calculations.
-That is also available as a derive macro atribute `#[dynamic_size(as_static = true)]`
+That is also available as a derive macro attribute `#[dynamic_size(as_static = true)]`

 Implementer guide (only needed if you can't or don't want to derive):